 The project is made up up three components:

-- Database of Memories: A collaborative and relational archival database was created to gather crowd-sourced audio memories.
-To put the collective database to test, a participatory study was conducted where seven people of African descent residing on Turtle Island used the collaboratively to exchange stories over the course of a month.
+- Database of Memories: An archival database was developed to gather crowd-sourced audio memories.
+To put the collective database to test, a month-long, participatory study was conducted where seven people of African descent residing on Turtle Island responded to the stories and anecdotes of other participants with their own.
 You can read more on the study here and access the database here ↗.

-- Interactive Network Graph: A web application that maps and visualizes the connections between the study's submitted stories in a non-linear manner.
+- Interactive Network Graph: A web application was developed to map and visualize the connections between the study's submitted stories in a non-linear manner.
 You can interact with the network graph and listen to the stories here ↗.

 - Website: It's the website that you are visiting at the moment!